Modelling preventive measures and their effect on generation times in emerging epidemics: Illustration: COVID-19 outbreak

 \subsection{Reducing the contact activity of symptomatic individuals}

 In this section we analyse the effect of reducing the contact activity of symptomatic individuals by letting $\rho$ vary between $0$ and $1$ and reporting variations of the generation time distribution and reproduction numbers in Figure \ref{SY} and Table \ref{SY}.
+We recall that the values presented here are not estimates, they are calculated using the formulas of Subsection \ref{sect:all_interventions} with the choice of parameters described at the beginning of this section.

 When no interventions are in place, it is still unrealistic to expect no reduction in the contact rate due to symptoms, i.e. $\rho=1$, first row of Table \ref{SY} and blue curve in Figure \ref{SY}.
 In fact, an individual with COVID-19 may naturally reduce contact activity when developing symptoms, even if not explicitly recommended or required to do so.
-This is simply because symptoms, especially if severe, are often associated with a tendency to reduce social activities, as for example is the case with the seasonal flu for which no strict isolation measures are in place.
-Therefore, the scenario without interventions should correspond to one of the first rows of Table \ref{SY}, for example to $\rho=0.8$, as it will be assumed in Subsection \ref{sect:bias}.
+This is simply because symptoms, especially if severe, are often associated with a tendency to reduce social activities, as for example is the case with seasonal flu for which no strict isolation measures are in place.
+Therefore, the scenario without interventions should correspond to one of the first rows of Table \ref{SY}, for example to $\rho=0.8$, as will be assumed in Subsection \ref{sect:bias}.
 Whereas, the ideal scenario in which all symptomatic individuals are completely isolated at symptoms onset corresponds to $\rho=0$.
 It is evident that, as expected, isolating symptomatic individuals lowers the mean generation time.
 We conclude that the variation of the generation time due to reducing the contact activity of symptomatic individuals may be, as in this example, quite significant.
 While the variation of the reproduction number is also significant, this preventive measure cannot bring the reproduction number below a certain threshold, even when applied perfectly, i.e. $\rho=0$, because of pre-symptomatic and asymptomatic transmission.